Headache & Pain

 A primary care physician can screen people for complications such as heart disease, diabetes, and scoliosis, and can refer individuals to specialists such as cardiologists, physical therapists, and speech therapists to help deal with some of the other associated problems.

 Support and information for families is also available through a number of private organizations.
-These groups can offer ways to network and communicate with others affected by FA.
+These groups can offer ways to network and communicate with others affected by Friedreich ataxia.
 They can also provide access to patient registries, clinical trials information, and other useful resources.

-NIH-funded researchers are also studying the metabolic defects of mitochondria (the energy-producing “power plants” in cells) in people with Friedreich ataxia.
-For example, one project is analyzing the role of frataxin in iron-sulfur cluster biosynthesis in mitochondria.
-In addition, a project of the Therapeutics for Rare and Neglected Diseases program of the National Center for Advancing Translational Sciences (NCATS) is seeking to develop a protein replacement therapy for Friedreich ataxia that uses a new technology to deliver functional frataxin protein to mitochondria.
+In addition, a project of the Therapeutics for Rare and Neglected Diseases program of the NIH's National Center for Advancing Translational Sciences (NCATS) is seeking to develop a protein replacement therapy for Friedreich ataxia that uses a new technology to deliver functional frataxin protein to mitochondria.

 More information about Friedreich ataxia research supported by NINDS and other NIH Institutes and Centers can be found using NIH RePORTER, a searchable database of current and past research projects supported by NIH and other federal agencies.
 RePORTER also includes links to publications and resources from these projects.
-Another useful resource is ClinicalTrials.gov, an NIH registry of all registered clinical trials for human diseases.
+For research articles and summaries on Friedreich ataxia, search PubMed, which contains citations from medical journals and other sites.